 Current Chaplaincy Team

 Our present Chaplain, the Rev’d Matthew Knox, brings a rich life-experience, including as a qualified physics teacher, a parish priest, Chaplain to a Premiership rugby side, and now as half-time Chaplain at St Paul’s Girls’ School.
 His hope is to use these external perspectives to help students here be prepared for a world outside St Paul’s, and to live well within it.

 Rev’d Knox also leads the Chaplaincy team in St Paul’s Juniors where Mr Young and Mr Bailey are lay chaplains.
 In St Paul’s Juniors there is a weekly Colet Club and termly services.

-The new Chapel, with furniture produced by the renowned Old Pauline, Luke Hughes, is due to open in the academic year 2019-20.
-This will host various religious services, but also will be a quiet space for all students and staff to be still, to contemplate and to quietly pray if they so desire.
+The new Chapel, with furniture produced by the renowned Old Pauline, Luke Hughes, opened in the academic year 2019-20.
+Which hosts various religious services, but also acts as a quiet space for all students and staff to be still, to contemplate and to quietly pray if they so desire.